How can I support adoption of model building codes and standards in my community?

 The most cost-effective and efficient means of strengthening buildings is at the time of new construction.
 Modern model building codes ensure that new construction takes advantage of continuous innovation in building design, products, methods and technologies.
 Often, there is only a marginal increase in costs to build better.

-Communities with model codes that are well-enforced experience less damage and lower insured losses from severe weather events and rank better on the Building Code Effectiveness Grading Scale (BCEGS).
+Communities with model codes that are well-enforced experience less damage and lower insured losses from severe weather events and rank better on the Building Code Effectiveness Grading Schedule (BCEGS).
 Communities that adopt model codes also compete more effectively for large employers who bring jobs, economic vitality and an overall stronger business climate.